 23. Avoid paying late fees.

 When you pay a bill late, you can incur a fee.
-To avoid paying unnecessary late fees, write down the date your bills are due on your family calendar so you never miss a payment.
+Another best ways to save money is to avoid paying unnecessary late fees, write down the date your bills are due on your family calendar so you never miss a payment.
 Also, place all your bills on a large bulldog clip, with the due date highlighted with highlighter on top!
 Keep the clip somewhere you can see it every day!

 24. Keep every single receipt.